 Intergovernmental Revenues: For governmental funds, intergovernmental revenues, such as grants awarded on a non-reimbursement basis, shared revenues, and entitlements are recorded as receivables and revenues when measurable and available.
 Reimbursement-type grants are recorded as receivables and revenues when the related expenditures are incurred.
 Grants, entitlements or shared revenues received for enterprise fund operating purposes are recognized as non-operating revenues in the accounting period in which they are earned and become measurable.
-Such resources restricted for the construction of capital assets are recorded as contributed capital.

 Contributed Capital: Contributed capital represents resources from other funds, other governments, private sources, and tap-in fees, to the extent they exceed the cost of physical connection to the system, which have been provided to the enterprise funds and are not subject to repayment.
-Because the County, prior to 1992, had not prepared financial statements in accordance with generally accepted accounting principles, the exact amount of contributed capital pertaining to years prior to 1992 cannot be determined.
+Because the County, prior to 1992, had not prepared financial statements in accordance with accounting principles generally accepted in the United States of America, the exact amount of contributed capital pertaining to years prior to 1992 cannot be determined.
 Consequently, only those amounts that have been able to be identified specifically have been classified as contributed capital in the accompanying combined financial statements.
 All other fund equity amounts pertaining to the enterprise funds have been classified as retained earnings.
-As of December 31, 2000 the County's contributed capital consisted of governmental fund contributions and capital grants.
+As of December 31, 2001 the County's contributed capital consisted of governmental fund contributions and capital grants.

 Reserves of Fund Equity: The County records reservations for those portions of fund balance which are legally segregated for specific future use or which do not represent available, spendable resources and, therefore, are not available for expenditure.
 Undesignated fund balance indicates that portion of fund equity which is available for appropriation in future periods.
-Fund balance reserves have been established for encumbrances, inventory of supplies, and for unclaimed monies.
+Fund balance reserves have been established for encumbrances, inventory of supplies, prepaid items, and for unclaimed monies.
 By law unclaimed monies are not available for appropriation until five years have elapsed.